UNITED NATIONS

 Road safety improvements around the world require solutions that can be consistently implemented over the next decade.

-UNITAR, the Ministry of Transportation of the Federal District of Brazil and AB InBev met in New York to present the “Toolkit of Management Practices for Safer Roads – Immersive Virtual Experience”.
+UNITAR, the Ministry of Transportation of the Federal District of Brazil, and AB InBev met in New York to present the “Toolkit of Management Practices for Safer Roads – Immersive Virtual Experience”.

 The toolkit helps to conduct road assessments and identify corrective actions to reduce traffic fatalities and injuries.